-- CE-2.18 Consider public-private partnerships to construct storm water management infrastructure as part of linear parks, urban paths, and/or urban greening projects. - CE-2.19 Support efforts through grants and streetrelated Capital Improvement Projects (CIP) to create "green" streets or incorporate elements of "green" streets to encourage walkability and treat runoff such as but not limited to: enhanced pedestrian and bicycle facilities, canopy street trees, and storm water management features that increase absorption of stormwater, pollutants, and carbon dioxide. - CE-2.20 Consider air quality and air pollution sources in the siting, design, and construction of residential development and other development with sensitive receptors. - CE-2.21 Incorporate building features into new buildings with residential units and other sensitive receptors located near freeways to reduce the effects of air pollution. - CE-2.22 Encourage Caltrans to plant trees in landscape areas within freeway rights-ofway to improve air quality and provide visual relief. - CE-2.23 Encourage street tree and private tree planting programs throughout the community to increase absorption of carbon dioxide and air pollutants.
+- CE-29 Consider air quality and air pollution sources in the siting, design, and construction of residential development and other development with sensitive receptors. - CE-30 Incorporate building features into new buildings with residential units and other sensitive receptors located near freeways to reduce the effects of air pollution. - CE-31 Encourage Caltrans to plant trees in landscape areas within freeway rights-of-way to improve air quality and provide visual relief. - CE-32 Encourage street tree and private tree planting programs throughout the community to increase absorption of carbon dioxide and air pollutants.